soerenbe/django-export-download/README.md

 # django-export-download

+`django-export-download` allows you to use your ListView to download it in different file formats like CSV or XLS by just adding the Mixin and add a new URL to your `urls.py`

-`django-export-download` provides a MultipleObject/ListView Mixin for Django.
-It add a additional classmethod and provide a `as_download()` method.
+It provides a MultipleObject/ListView Mixin for Django and add a classmethod `as_download()` method.
 You can use this view to download the object list in different file fomats like CSV, XLS and more.
 You just have to provide a `Resource` class from `django-import-export`.

 I addition it work very good in you `django-tables2`/`django-filter` environment.